 Lexapro, the brand name of escitalopram, is an antidepressant.
-It may cause side effects ranging from mild to severe.
+Possible Lexapro side effects include nausea, diarrhea, dry mouth, sweating, and more.
 Several factors can influence these side effects, such as age and taking other medications.

 Lexapro is a selective serotonin reuptake inhibitor (SSRI).
 SSRIs work by slowing the reabsorption of serotonin back into nerve cells to maintain higher serotonin levels in the brain.